 Green-Tinted Photos

 Fix: Move Tint toward magenta.
-May also need Temperature adjustment.
+This is one of the few times Tint does the heavy lifting.
+You may also need a small Temperature adjustment.

 Yellow Overcast Photos

 Fix: Move Temperature left if too warm.
-Often subtle.
+The adjustment is usually subtle, maybe 200-500K.

 Magenta-Tinted Photos